Visual & Performing Arts Concentration

 - complete the full-year art history course in either junior or senior year

-- work in the art studios on projects four afternoons a week, two hours daily, during fall and spring athletic seasons
+- work in the art studios on projects four afternoons a week, two hours daily, during the winter athletic season

 - exhibit work during the year as appropriate